About the tool

 Why 57 inches appears so often

 A center point of 57 inches from the floor is a common gallery rule because it roughly matches average standing eye level.
-It is useful as a default, but rooms with sofas, headboards, or tall ceilings often look better when the final height is adjusted to fit the furniture and architecture.
+It's useful as a default, but rooms with sofas, headboards, or tall ceilings often look better when the final height is adjusted to fit the furniture and architecture.

 Use cases this site is designed for